mohamadH80/Deep-Learning-HW4/README.md

 ## Q3 Notebook(Persian Poem Generator):
-A SeqToSeq model is implemeneted to generate poem in persian language.
+A Seq2Seq model is implemeneted to generate poem in persian language.
 We fine tune GPT2 pre-trained model using a suitable loss function.
 Perplexity measure is used to understand exact quality of outputs.